 Students approved for a leave of absence will retain their Noorda-COM email account and have access to the Canvas, but all other access to electronic services will be suspended until such a time that the student is officially reinstated to active status.
-Refer to the most current Academic Catalog and Student Handbook for additional information.
+Refer to the most current version of the Catalog for additional information.